lazirpascual/react-to-do-list/README.md

 ### Technologies

-* React JS
+- React JS
+  - Class Components
+  - State and Props
-* Material-UI
+- Material-UI

 ### Tools

-* Visual Studio Code
+- Visual Studio Code
-* Linux terminal
+- Linux terminal
-* Git and GitHub
+- Git and GitHub

 ### What I Learned

 This is my first react project where I created a basic to-do list application.
 I learned react basics of creating a CRUD application using class components, state, and props.
 Additionally, I picked up a UI framework for react called Material-UI which allowed me to efficiently design and format my application.